Kapaya/vlhcc21/paper.md

 ### Discussion

 One participant, upon seeing our tutorial on extraction by demonstration, said "that's like black magic."
 Tasks that involved augmentation formulas took longer than those that involved demonstrations but this was mostly related to the formula documentation not providing enough usage information.
 More work is needed to show users what exactly a given formula does.
 When asked how they would accomplish the tasks without Joker, the participant with limited programming experience responded with "I don't think I would know how to do it."
-That Joker enabled them to achieve such a complex task is very promising!

 Participants that were familiar with web development were able to take advantage of the extraction formulas.
 This included the participants that had limited web scraping experience and suggests that the pure functional semantics and use of CSS selectors for identifying elements to extract data from makes the task easier.
 As predicted, participants not familiar with web development didn't have the required background to understand how CSS selectors work.
 This highlights the need to further explore how extraction formulas can be made more accessible to end-users.